hpe-storage/scod/docs/csi_driver/deployment.md

 helm install my-hpe-csi-driver hpe-storage/hpe-csi-driver -n hpe-storage --version ${MY_CSI_DRIVER} --set registry=${MY_REGISTRY}
 ```

+!!! note
+    If the client running `helm` is in the air-gapped environment as well, the [docs](https://github.com/hpe-storage/co-deployments/tree/master/docs) directory needs to be hosted on a web server in the air-gapped environment, and then use `helm repo add hpe-storage https://my-web-server.internal/docs` above instead.
 ## Operator

 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is based on the idea that software should be instantiated and run with a set of custom controllers in Kubernetes.
 It creates a native experience for any software running on Kubernetes.